What is hip resurfacing?

 What can I expect after hip resurfacing?

 Immediately after surgery, you will be able to walk on your hip resurfacing.
 Crutches will be used for several weeks, while your bone adjusts to the resurfacing implant.
-Dr. McLawhorn recommends following posterior hip precautions (no hip flexion greater than 90-degrees, no crossing of the operated leg over the body, and no internal rotation) for 6 weeks.
+Dr. McLawhorn recommends following modified posterior hip precautions (no crossing of the operated leg over the body, and no internal rotation) for 6 weeks.
+Gentle hip flexion beyond 90 degrees is permitted with hip ABduction.
+Typically, there is a longer scar and more soft tissue work done for hip resurfacing than for hip replacement, and this can result in more stiffness and slower recovery at first.
 Depending on the demands of your job, you may return to work within 2 to 3 weeks of surgery.
 Return to full normal activity, heavy labor and sports can occur at 6 months after surgery.

 Dr. McLawhorn recommends close follow-up of all his hip resurfacing patients.
 In general, patients will be evaluated at 6 weeks, 12 weeks, and 1 year after surgery, then every 1 to 2 years thereafter.
 A clinical examination and X-rays will be performed at each of these visits.
-Other tests, such as metal ion levels, ultrasound and/or MRI are not necessary for routine patient visits.
+Routine metal ion testing is recommended at 1, 2, 5, and 10 years after surgery.
+Other tests, such as ultrasound and/or MRI are not necessary for routine patient visits.